aminakhshi/lenovo_legion_ubuntu_sound-16iax10h/README.md

 <details>
 <summary><h3>Using your existing system kernel configuration (optional)</h3></summary>

-Often this configuration can be accomplished simply by dumping your current sysyrm kernel config into a `.config` file in the root of your Linux kernel source directory:
+Often this configuration can be accomplished simply by dumping your current system kernel config into a `.config` file in the root of your Linux kernel source directory:

 ```
 cat /proc/config.gz | gunzip > .config
 ```

-If configured this way, paste the kernel configuration options above into the end of the `.config`:
+If configured this way, paste the kernel configuration options above into the end of the `.config`.
+This can be done manually or with a command:

 ```
 cat >> .config <<EOF